“For a writer, for a storyteller, ultimately, there is one portable homeland. It’s called Storyland.”

 “In my writing, I have always asked questions about silences and tried to give more voice to the silenced.”

-The best thing about Elif is that she tells the story simply and intricately, letting the reader decide what they want to take away from it.
+The best Elif Shafak books tell the story simply and intricately, letting the reader decide what they want to take away from it.
 She tells the story plain and simple without working hard to bring you to a moral conclusion.
 Her characters are true to life, with their flaws, struggles, and strengths.

 Here are top 10 novels by Elif Shafak that everyone should read.